strapi/rfcs/rfcs/001-action-engine.md

 - Explaining the design so that someone who knows Kanvas can understand and someone who works on it can implement the proposal.
 - Think about edge-cases and include examples.
+-
+# Motivation

+Please make sure to explain the motivation for this proposal.
+It means explaining the use case(s) and the functional feature(s) this proposal is trying to solve.

+Try to only talk about the intent not the proposed solution here.

 # Tradeoffs